 Another note: The intended purpose of eosinophils is not to respond to allergens at all.
 Remember, this is abnormal when this happens.
 The intended purpose is to respond to parasites.
 Only in those of us with a predisposition to allergies and asthma do they respond to harmless allergens.1,2

 How eosinophils contribute to asthma

 What I described here pretty much sets the stage for late-phase inflammation.
-In my next post I will explain the contents of eosinophils and how they contribute to asthma.
+In my next post I explain the contents of eosinophils and how they contribute to asthma.
 The goal here is to give you a better understanding of the role of eosinophils in asthma.
 I will also explain how they contribute to severe asthma attacks and severe asthma, particularly of the eosinophilic subgroups.
 So, stay tuned!